Ukraine sees imports of European gas overtaking Russian gas this year

 Ukraine's imports from Europe angered Russia's Gazprom, which said its European buyers were reselling Russian gas to Ukraine in breach of existing contracts.
 But Ukraine argues that European gas markets are free.

 "The European market has changed so much.
-Attempts to monopolise the markets don't work any more", said Kobolyev.
+Attempts to monopolize the markets don't work any more", said Kobolyev.

 He said the capacity of pipelines that can deliver gas from Europe had been expanded so much in recent months that Europe could in theory cover 90 percent of Ukraine's import needs.